CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_Review.md

 #>   (5,20]  26   0   0    9
 ```

-So overall, it looks like the depth designations ar ALMOST consistent.
+So overall, it looks like the depth designations are ALMOST consistent.
 There are nine samples that lack a depth designation that were collected
 at depth.
 These are likely to be bottom samples, as all have depth
 reported as over 10 meters.
 We treat them as such here, and give them